jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 ### Adding a West Test Stack

-To test our west stack, we will change our current test suite in `.kitchen.yml` to `dev-east`, introduce another suite called `dev-west`, and override the value of the `aws:region` for `dev-west` to be `us-west-2` instead of `us-east-1`:
+To test our new us-west-2 based stack, we will change our current test suite in `.kitchen.yml` to `dev-east`, introduce another suite called `dev-west`, and override the value of the `aws:region` for `dev-west` to be `us-west-2` instead of `us-east-1`:

 ```yaml